keanot16/hello-world/README.md

 GitHub Virgin saying hi

-looking forward to using this asume site and learning new code
+looking forward to using this awesome site and learning new code